prodzpod/RadiantMalignance/RiskyMonkeyBase/README.md

 ### Contents
 - Reprogrammer: Equipment.
 60s cooldown, toggle/configurable.
 Currently a reskin of Recycler.
 Transform a 3D Printer into a different one.
 Chance to transform it into a [Shrine of Repair](https://thunderstore.io/package/viliger/ShrineOfRepair/) instead. comes with an unlock achievement.
-- Downpour: Experimental Difficulty. global difficulty also scales with time so it's like squared I think, meant to be an alternate to Monsoon. also toggle/configurable.
 - Tutorials for new players / new players to the modpack. currently utilizes popups but will shift to less distracting methods if possible.
 (Modpack Mode Only)
 - Changes main menu.
 3 versions.
 (Modpack Mode Only)
 - Displays modpack changelog.
 (Modpack Mode Only)